 The Voice of the Poor is the advocacy arm of the Society of St. Vincent de Paul.
 We identify those issues that are critical to those living in poverty and need, and help bring attention to them so communities and our elected representatives can help develop strategies and tactics that will provide the most effective and efficient means to reduce or eliminate poverty, including the launch of a Microloan program in 2016.

-The National Voice of the Poor Committee has developed position papers on a series of social and economic justice issues, including one on predatory lending.
+The National Voice of the Poor Committee has developed position papers on a series of social and economic justice issues, including an updated paper on immigration and a draft position paper on hunger.
 Each paper draws on Catholic Social Teaching and makes action recommendations.

-For more information about SvDP Diocesan Council of Columbus and the Voice of the Poor, please visit our website: www.vincentianvoice.org.
+For more information about SVdP Diocesan Council of Columbus and the Voice of the Poor: www.vincentianvoice.org.